Grsaiago/spot-test/README.md

 2. Ensure you have Docker installed.

-3. Set up the environment variables as specified in .env.example.
+3. Create a .env file following the  env.example (or just rename env.example as .env)

-4. Run docker-compose up to start all services, including Prometheus and Grafana.
+4. Run docker-compose up to start all services.

+5. Go to /api-docs to check out documentation.

+6. ping localhost:3000 to check out a Grafana dashboard already setup at startup.